 True Feast of Weeks, but a day to ourselves.

-Is there a connection between the Trinity and Sunday?
+Is there a connection between the Trinity and Sunday worship?
 "In Catholic thought, the answer is yes, definitely."
 Eusebius of Alexandria

-Are we going to follow the traditions of the Jewish Priest, and the traditions of the Catholic Church and all the rest of the Denominations that follow tradition, or will be following thus what says YaHVaH Almighty.
+Are we going to follow the modern Jewish Priest, the traditions of the Catholic Church and all the rest of the denominations that follow tradition, or will we be following thus what says YaHVaH Almighty?

 The choice is yours, now what will you do with it?